-- a commitment to their long term wellbeing and healthy development.
+- a commitment to their long-term wellbeing and healthy development.

-Instrumental approaches that provide financial incentives to service providers on the basis of crude short term measures of reoffending are inappropriate, unduly prioritise offending rather than childhood status and undermine an ethical focus on future, more important, outcomes.
+Instrumental approaches that incentivise service providers to focus on crude short-term measures of reoffending are inappropriate, unduly prioritise offending rather than childhood status.
+Such approaches undermine an ethical focus on future, more important child-centred, outcomes.

-• Ensuring, and advocating for, children's rights
+Ensuring, and advocating for, children's rights

-Children in conflict with the law do not lose their rights and entitlements.
+Children in conflict with the law do not lose their rights and entitlements (other than the right to liberty for those in detention).
 Responses to children in trouble should be compliant with, and informed by, international conventions and standards, in particular the UN Convention on the Rights of the Child.